oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 Cryptographically protected Txn-Tokens ensure that downstream workloads cannot make unauthorized modifications to such information, and cannot make spurious calls without the presence of an intentionally invoked transaction.

 ## What are Transaction Tokens?
 Txn-Tokens are short-lived, signed JWTs {{RFC7519}} that assert the identity of a user or a workload and assert an authorization context.
 The authorization context provides information expected to remain constant during the execution of a call chain as it passes through multiple workloads.

+### Authorization Context
+A key aspect of the authorization context is the intent or purpose of the transaction, which should be as narrowly defined as possible for the given deployment.
+A narrowly scoped transaction token reduces the attack surface of captured and replayed transaction tokens.

 ## Creating Txn-Tokens